mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/gsg_robot/install-openvino.rst

 #.
 Run the following commands to create the file ``/etc/apt/preferences.d/intel-openvino``.
    This will pin the |openvino| version to 2024.2.0.
-Earlier versions of |openvino| might not support inferencing on the NPU of |core| Ultra processors.
+Earlier versions of |openvino| might not support inferencing on the NPU of Intel® Core™ Ultra processors.

    .. code-block:: bash